erhhung/homelab-k8s/README.md

 ## To-Do Tasks

 - [X] Migrate manually provisioned certificates and secrets to ones issued by `cert-manager` with auto-rotation
+- [ ] Identify and upload additional sources of personal documents into Open WebUI knowledge base collections
 - [ ] Automate creation of DNS records in pfSense via custom Ansible module that invokes pfSense REST APIs

 ## Ansible Vault